 - Don’t flatten cans or containers because automated sorting equipment usually identifies objects by weight and dimension, cautioned Pickens.
 A three-dimensional object needs to remain three-dimensional to be recognized for what it is and sorted properly.
 Pinch just the top to hold the caps in the larger container.

 If your curbside provider doesn’t accept metal lids and caps at all, your next bet is to find a nearby metal recycling facility.
 And to avoid wasting a trip, call to confirm they’ll accept your items before you make the delivery.

 Some artists devise colorful mosaics using metal bottle caps, such as the following mahi-mahi masterpiece by Eric Henderson of Eric’s Easel.

 Chelsea Odum, education and program coordinator for Resource Depot, a nonprofit creative reuse center in Florida, offered a few other crafty ideas.
 Decorate the inside of the lids or caps with paint, photos, or other embellishments.
 Drill a hole and hang them as ornaments.
 Glue on a pin-back and wear.
 Or glue onto a magnet and pop them on the refrigerator.

-Odum also suggests making kid-friendly musical instruments.
+Odum also suggested making kid-friendly musical instruments.
 Caps offer a pleasant rattling sound.
 Or stretch rubber bands of different sizes and tensions around a lid for a guitar-like instrument for youngsters.

 Speaking of art, assorted lids are perfect as a palette for squirting dabs of paint during an art project.